orefalo/g2/README.md

 Since we are talking about history, I should probably mention that **g2** will **ALWAYS** prompt before running any destructive actions.

-##Undoing

-**g2** comes with the following undo scenarios:

-* `g undo commit` - undo the last commit, put changes back into the staging area
-* `g undo merge` - reverts all commits up to the state before the last merge
-* `g undo myfile.txt` - reverts the changes in myfile.txt with the version from the repository.

 ##Panic!

 It happened to all of us.
 You try a new command (like a rebase) and things don't work as expected: git complains on every commit attempt, the prompt shows a weird stauts.
 Suddenly, you feel the urgency to hunt an expert advise: you start hunting the closest git-master: bad luck he's not around!
 In fact there is no-one to help you!
 "Damn it !
 I wish I never run that command!", you start pulling your hairs and screaming "CVS was so much bettttttter!"